The Bankrate promise

 On average, Houston homeowners pay $1,991 per year for a home insurance policy with $250,000 in dwelling coverage, which is more expensive than the U.S. national average.
 However, a handful of Texas home insurance companies offer more affordable rates.
 Bankrate’s team conducted a study of each company, leveraging third-party rate data and insurance product features, to help you find the best cheap home insurance in Houston.

-Best home insurance companies in Houston
+Best cheap home insurance companies in Houston

 Learn more: Nationwide Insurance review

-Learn more: Allstate Insurance review
+Learn more: Travelers Insurance review

 Home insurance discounts in Houston

-- Loyalty discount: Many insurers offer a small discount if you have been with the company for a certain number of years.
+- Loyalty discount: Many insurers offer a discount if you have been with the company for a certain number of years.
 Others give a loyalty discount to you just for switching to that company.

 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2022 current rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: